wsmoak/rails-otel-demo/README.md

 This application implements a bridge between Ruby's Logger and OpenTelemetry logs, allowing standard Rails logging calls to automatically send log data to OpenTelemetry.

+This implementation is based on the OpenTelemetry Ruby Logger instrumentation from:
+- [opentelemetry-ruby-contrib PR #983](https://github.com/open-telemetry/opentelemetry-ruby-contrib/pull/983) by the OpenTelemetry community

+As mentioned in that PR, it is similar to the approach used in [newrelic-ruby-agent PR #1019](https://github.com/newrelic/newrelic-ruby-agent/pull/1019)

 ### Implementation

 The logger bridge patches three classes in `config/initializers/open_telemetry.rb`: